utiasDSL/upright/README.md

-# Mobile Manipulator Object Balancing
+# Upright: Mobile Manipulator Object Balancing

 Simulation and testing code for a mobile manipulator balancing objects on its end effector.
 Simulator is Pybullet.